 Click a topic, or press the enter key on a topic, to reveal its answer.

 If you are a tenant without heat or hot water, contact your landlord first.
 This is the easiest way to resolve a housing quality issues.
-If your landlord is unresponsive, file a 311 complaint.
+If your landlord is unresponsive, file a complaint by:

 To see if there are any open heat and hot water violations on your building or to check the status of your heat and hot water complaint, visit HPDONLINE.